 Thank you for choosing to train with Frank Proctor Shooting!
 We appreciate your dedication to being a better and responsible shooter.

-RANGE FEES - Students may be required to pay range fees that vary range to range check with the range the day of the course.
 COURSE TIMES: We gather and start talking at 9am each day and break for lunch around noon.
 We take a 30min to 1 hour break and finish around 4pm each day dependent on weather etc.

 FOR CLASSES HELD AT THE CMP MARKSMANSHIP PARK IN TALLADEGA- Students must arrive at 9 am and watch a safety brief for the facility.

 If you registered for more than 1 person or someone other than yourself please email them this information.

 If you have any questions regarding course material or equipment please read through the Course Descriptions.